SmartBuild-Devices/build/DRAFT_SB4.md

 Problem is, how do we execute it before our device's `AndroidProducts.mk` is called?
 The first idea would be to have a makefile macro to call, something like `$(call smartbuild-determine-release)`.
 And then, can we expose this macro to our `AndroidProducts.mk`?

+**Update:** This has been merged into the support package.
+We are still looking for a reliable way of loading the macro for use within `AndroidProducts.mk`.

 ## File merging